GiellaLT

 Fetch (check out) and set up the linguistic files

-After having gone through either 1a or 1b, scroll down to the chapter 2.
-Set up the files (for both git and svn users) below to set up the files you just checked out.
+After having gone through 1, scroll down to the chapter 2.
+Set up the files below to set up the files you just checked out.

 1. Checkout instructions